-The Social Security Boys are a Southern Gospel trio currently comprised of Cecil Hinnant, James Austin and Earl Franks, three energetic seniors still singing as they have done most of their adult lives.
+The Social Security Boys are a Southern Gospel trio currently comprised of Cecil Hinnant, James Austin and Walter Bass, three energetic seniors still singing as they have done most of their adult lives.
 They have remarkably similar backgrounds, having been born and raised on eastern North Carolina farms.
 Unacquainted with each other at the time, they were intrigued by the sound of The Lone Star Quartet daily on a battery powered radio tuned to WPTF in Raleigh, NC and went back to the fields in the afternoon singing the songs they had heard.
 The Social Security Boys have been singing together since 2005 and combined, they have over 150 years of singing experience.

 Through high school, college, and beyond, they began to sing with various quartets and further developed an appreciation for harmony, all the while being influenced by sounds heard in popular as well as gospel music.
 Some fans have offered them an unsolicited opinion that some of their harmony is reminiscent of The Mills Brothers.

 Although gospel music has remained their paramount interest, each man presents an interesting resume in other areas.
 Cecil has advanced knowledge in the field of surveying and mapping, and rose to management positions with the Department of Transportation in North Carolina, where he retired after thirty-nine years of service.
 He has sung tenor for several quartets, the most recent being a late version of The Rangers Quartet.
 He is an active member of Selma Baptist Church in Selma, NC.